Louisiana School for the Deaf: History

 Before 1838, wealthy families provided private tutors for their deaf children (as for their hearing children) or paid for the children to attend a school for the deaf outside Louisiana.
 There was no public education in the state.
 The 1838 Louisiana legislature passed an act on January 16, 1838, to provide state-supported education of deaf white children by enrolling them at other state schools.
 As a result, 11 children from Louisiana were enrolled at state cost at the Kentucky School for the Deaf.

 In 1852, Francis Dubose Richardson, a member of the General Assembly, introduced a bill to provide $25,000 and empowered a Board of Administrators to oversee the establishment of the Louisiana Institute for the Deaf and Dumb and the Blind.
 The bill was passed in March 1852 and approved by the governor.
 The seven board members were authorized to buy land, make contracts, and do whatever was necessary to begin the school.

 The first school was held in the former Baton Rouge College (now the Mayflower North campus).
-The board recruited James S. Brown from the Indiana Asylum of the Deaf and Dumb as superintendent.
+The board recruited James Smedley Brown from the Indiana Asylum of the Deaf and Dumb as superintendent.
 On December 8, 1852, the 11 Louisiana students and Brown arrived in Baton Rouge.

 Notable achievements during 1852–1860 were completion of the state Administration Building on the campus, just south of Louisiana State University in Baton Rouge.
 The building was acclaimed as one of the most elaborate and elegant for that era.
 The new Administration Building was completed in 1858 and stood for 99 years.
 It was described by the Daily Gazette and Comet on July 21, 1857, as "the proud monument to the Christian philanthropy of the Sugar Bowl State."

 The school hired a woman teacher, and began to include vocational training as part of the program.
 At the request of the school, the legislature appropriated funds for the purchase of a printing press and fonts.
 The school taught printing as a vocational skill.
 A carpenter on campus was enlisted to teach carpentry skills.